rucool/wrf_validation/README.md

 ## Installation Instructions
 Add the channel conda-forge to your .condarc.
 You can find out more about conda-forge from their website: https://conda-forge.org/

+## Disclaimer
+This toolbox will only run on computer with direct access to the DMCS file server.

 `conda config --add channels conda-forge`

 Clone the wrf_validation repository